 Manufacturers and distributors of products are sometimes subject to the recall or return of their products for a variety of reasons, including product defects, such as contamination, unintended harmful side effects or interactions with other substances, packaging safety and inadequate or inaccurate labelling disclosure.
 If any of Blueberries' products are recalled due to an alleged product defect or for any other reason, Blueberries could be required to incur the unexpected expense of the recall and any legal proceedings that might arise in connection with the recall.
 Blueberries may lose a considerable number of sales and may not be able to replace those sales at an acceptable margin or at all.
 In addition, a product recall may require significant management attention.
 Although Blueberries has detailed procedures in place for evaluating its products, there can be no assurance that any quality, potency or contamination problems will be detected in time to avoid unforeseen product recalls, regulatory action or lawsuits.
 Additionally, if Blueberries is subject to recall, the image of Blueberries could be harmed.
-A recall for any of the foregoing reasons could lead to decreased demand for Blueberries' products and could have a material adverse effect on the results of operations and financial condition of Blueberries.
+A recall for any of the foregoing reasons could lead to decreased demand for Blueberries.
 Additionally, product recalls may lead to increased scrutiny of Blueberries' operations by regulatory agencies, requiring further management attention, potential loss of applicable licenses and potential legal fees and other expenses.